Quantum Computing Applications for Flight Trajectory Optimization: Single-source Shortest Path

+The algorithm starts with the establishment of an equal superposition state $\ket{s} = \frac{1}{\sqrt{N}} \sum_{i=0}^{N-1} \ket{i}$, which represents an equal probability of all possible indices of the array.
+To transform this state into $\ket{s'}$, the $U_{array}$ is applied to $\ket{s}$.
+This oracle marks the elements less than the current threshold, altering the superposition state to $\ket{s'}$, where the marked states are phase-inverted compared to the unmarked states.
+The state $\ket{s'}$ thus contains the quantum representation of the array elements that are candidates for being the minimum, based on the current threshold set by $U_{guess}$ if it has been used.
+Grover's algorithm is applied iteratively, involving $U_{min}$ and the diffusion operator, to amplify the probability of observing the desired marked state.
+Repeated measurements are made to statistically identify the most common outcome, ensuring a high probability of finding the minimum index.
+The overall complexity of this process is $O(\sqrt{N})$, leveraging the quantum advantage for efficient minimum value search in unsorted arrays \cite{durr1996quantum, Durr2006}.
 The algorithm's complexity is $O(\sqrt{N})$, which offers a quadratic speedup compared to classical search algorithms for finding the minimum element in an unsorted list.
 The optimal number of iterations for probability amplification is approximately $\left\lfloor \frac{\pi}{4}\sqrt{\frac{N}{M}} \right\rfloor$, where $M$ is the number of marked elements.
 After completing the iterations, a measurement is performed on the final state, yielding the index of the new minimum guess with high probability.
 The algorithm proceeds iteratively, updating the current minimum guess until convergence.
 This adaptation of Grover's algorithm effectively exploits the quadratic speedup to enhance the efficiency of the minima-finding process.